 1969 – 2001

-Once again, there was a simplification of the logo.
-The industry leaders realized the mistake and decided to redesign the logo, reducing the style to less pretentious and more formal.
+Once again, the logo was simplified.
+The industry leaders realized the mistake and decided to redesign the logo, reducing the style to a less pretentious, more formal one.
 The simplification of the logo turned into meaningful formalism.
 Just two letters, V, in shades of blue and red, with the words “Standard” at the top.
 Nothing remarkable, but due to the lettering adjacent to the upper V, the top of the logo seems rounded.
 You can’t say that the logo of the time evoked any emotion or association: just a standard logo, just lines.

 2001 – 2005